top

 VA loans come with unique advantages and requirements.
-Finding a real estate agent that understands this mortgage can home buying easier.
+Finding a real estate agent that understands this mortgage can make home buying easier.

 This is likely the biggest transaction of your life: You want to partner with the right professional who’s looking out for your interests.